malabasterr/WorryTimeApp/MYNOTES.md

 # To Do

-- Remove header bar from 'list' screen
-- Change wording of buttons and layout/style on 'list' screen
 - list screen to be hidden until worry time
 - Tidy layout on the time selection page
 - Set it so when first opening the app the user has to select a time